Osamaashraf12/OverTheWire-bandit/Level4-5.md

 ## Problem
 The challenge states the password for the next level is in the only human-readable file in the inhere directory.
 Our task is to identify and read this file.
+> For unexplained commands, please refer to past levels in this repository.

 ## Setup
-- A terminal (I’m using Kali Linux, but any terminal works).
-- Basic Linux command knowledge (I’ll explain each step clearly!).
-> For unexplained commands, please refer to past levels in this repository.
+Ignoring this step from next walkthrough.

 ## Solution
 ### Step 1: Get the Password from Level 2 and connect to the server